Adult Formation Classes

 Contact Kate Murphy to join the 7:30am Zoom call.

 Contact Daniel Prechtel to join the 10:10am Zoom call.

-Missed a previous week’s class?
+Missed a class earlier this year?
 Click here for the Adult Education Archive